 Grand Canyon, Instagram Example 2:

 Although the photo’s subject is the same as in our first example, the image looks flat and boring.
-The foreground is hidden in shadows, and the background does nothing to compensate for it.
+The background, which should be the real attraction, seems fuzzy, whereas the foreground with the two people and a couple of trees, was brought into focus.
 The image also doesn’t use the recommended 1:1 aspect ratio (i.e., it’s not square).

-The caption consists of a single word (“Lost”) and a bunch of very generic hashtags.
-Generic hashtags are not only boring, they are hard to get found for because the competition is so fierce and fast-moving.
+The caption consists of a definition of the word “wanderlust” and a bunch of rather generic hashtags.
+Generic hashtags are hard to get found for because the competition is so fierce and fast-moving.

 NOTE: Many articles suggest using the most popular hashtags.
 Bad advice.
 Use the ones that are highly specific with numbers that range from 10,000 to 1 Million.

-When you click through to her account, the Grand Canyon photo looks like the odd one out between shots of herself and some healthy food images.
-She has some good photos there from her life as a model, but overall the account lacks a consistent theme, and certainly has no “wow” factor.
+When you click through to her account, you’ll find a mixture of travel images and shots from her personal life.
+Some of her travel photos are quite good, but overall the account lacks a consistent theme, and certainly has no “wow” factor.

 At Instagram, you’re reliant on your image and the caption to make it stand out from the rest.
 Don’t underestimate the importance of a short, snappy caption.
 Develop your own style!